Chico State Enterprises

 Privacy and Ownership (Disclaimers)

-The University and Foundation support each individual’s right to private communication and will take reasonable steps to ensure security of the network.
+The University and CSE support each individual’s right to private communication and will take reasonable steps to ensure security of the network.
 However, messages on university computing resources are potentially accessible to others through normal system administration activities and to the public through public records laws.
 Hence, the University cannot guarantee absolute privacy of electronic communication.

 The University supports each individual’s right to privacy of personal files.
 However, in the normal course of system administration, the administrator may have to examine user files to gather information to diagnose and correct problems.
 Additionally, with reasonable cause for suspicion and appropriate administrative authority, files may be examined by system personnel to determine if a user is acting in violation of the policies set forth in this document, other university policies, and state or federal status.